code4lib/code-of-conduct/norms.md

 ## The listserv

 The [listserv](https://lists.clir.org/cgi-bin/wa?A0=CODE4LIB) remains a vital part of the Code4Lib community.
+There are about 3600 subscribers to the listserv.

 ### Appropriate topics